pawankumar55/Computer-Architecture-and-System/README.md

 Then select VDI(virtualbox disk image) and then press next.
 Choose  "Dynamically allocated" and click next.
 Change the size to 10GB.
 Click Create.
 Now you will see the virtual machine created but in state " powered off".

+#Inserting a virtual cd..

+before starting a virtual machine, click on setting button.
+Click on storage..
+You should see :
+-Controller: IDE
+-Empty (with a cd icon)
+-Controller: SATA
+-ubuntu-1.vdi

+Click on CD icon by Empaty.
+To the right you will see:
+-Attributes
+-CD/DVD DRives: IDE Secondary Master, and another cd icon
+click on this CD icon.
+From the menu which appears, select"choose a virtual CD/DVD disk file.."
+Browse to the directory where you copied the ubuntu server ISO image, and select it.
+you should now see:
+-Controller: IDE
+-ubuntu- 12.04-3-server -i386
+-Controller: SATA
+-Ubuntu-1.vdi

+click ok.

+#Start the Virtual Machine